MiguelSoares1/United-States-Debt-Tracker-Trends-Insights-and-Key-Metrics/README.md

 1. **Data Cleaning**:
-o Handled missing or incorrect data using techniques like interpolation and formula validation. o Removed redundant entries to ensure a consistent dataset.
+o Handled missing or incorrect data using techniques like interpolation and formula validation.

+o Removed redundant entries to ensure a consistent dataset.

 2. **Trend Analysis**:
 o Tracked total debt over decades to identify growth patterns and periods of significant change.

-3. **Key Metrics Calculation**: o Debt-to-GDP Ratio: Determined the percentage of debt relative to the national GDP for each year. o Year-over-Year Growth: Calculated annual changes in debt to highlight rapid increases or decreases.
+3. **Key Metrics Calculation**: o Debt-to-GDP Ratio: Determined the percentage of debt relative to the national GDP for each year.

+4. Year-over-Year Growth: Calculated annual changes in debt to highlight rapid increases or decreases.

-4. **Predictive Analysis**:
+5. **Predictive Analysis**:
+o Performed a predictive analysis to forecast future debt trends using historical data and key economic factors, providing insights into potential debt scenarios for the coming years.

 ### Visualizations

 created dynamic charts to depict:

-o Predictive Analysis: Future Debt Trends.
+o Future Debt Trends.

 ![image](https://github.com/user-attachments/assets/507a6b1c-4f28-49a9-b659-b7a349de120a)